top of page

 • Sydney Matinga

 To track a wave, you must track its most important variable.
 That is the wave's angular constant.
-The equation below will search for that constant by generating a variable standing wave.
-It is a regular constant wave - periodically shifting its angle of propagation to form new standing waves, in succession.
+The equation below will search for that constant by generating a variable wave.
+It is similar to a regular constant wave except that it periodically shifts its angle of propagation to form new standing waves, in succession.
 When wave propagation angles match, in the variable, search wave and the target, transmitted wave, maximum attenuation of from wave superposition will occur.

 m = 1